-The conversion price of the 2020 Notes can fluctuate in certain circumstances, including in the event that there is a dividend or distribution paid on shares of our common stock or a subdivision, combination or reclassification of our common stock.
-In such instances, the conversion price of the 2020 Notes can fluctuate materially lower than the current conversion price of \$14.72 per share or 0.0679 shares per \$1.00 of principal.
+The conversion price of the 2020/21 Notes can fluctuate in certain circumstances, including in the event that there is a dividend or distribution paid on shares of our common stock, in the event of a contractual conversion under certain circumstances or a conversion following a notice of redemption or a subdivision, combination or reclassification of our common stock.
+In such instances, the conversion price of the 2020/21 Notes can fluctuate materially lower than the current conversion price of \$2.442 per share or 0.4095 shares per \$1.00 of principal.